-- For Sites 1, 2 and 3, the location is shown below in Figure 2-2.
+- For Sites 1, 2 and 3, the location previously shown below in Figure 2-2, will no longer be used.
+Site Compound will be as shown adjacent to Site 1 instead.
 The contractor's compound with storage areas and worker facilities is proposed to be located in in Belgenny Reserve off Peter Avenue.
 The compound must be located outside of any sportsfield.
 The compound should be located to avoid any damage to trees. - For Site 4, the compound location is shown below in Figure 2-3.
 The compound is proposed to adjoin the car park in Chellaston Reserve.
 The compound should be placed to avoid damage trees.
 It will be necessary to temporarily close the playground for the duration of the works. - For Site 5, the compound location is shown below in Figure 2-4.
 The compound is proposed to be located towards the southern end of Cowpasture Reserve. - For Site 6, the compound location is shown in Figure 2-5.
 It will be in the cleared area immediately adjoining the works zone.